fredadun/LorePinProjectV3/scripts/README.md

-# LorePin Project Scripts
+# LorePin Project Management Scripts

-This directory contains automation scripts for the LorePin project to help with GitHub repository management.
+This directory contains scripts for setting up and managing the project management infrastructure for the LorePin project in GitHub.

+## Overview

+These scripts automate the setup of:
+- GitHub Milestones for sprints
+- GitHub Labels for categorizing issues
+- GitHub Project Board for tracking progress
+- GitHub Issues for user stories and checkpoints

+## Prerequisites

+- Node.js (v14 or higher)
+- npm (v6 or higher)
+- GitHub Personal Access Token with repo scope

 ## Setup